 We have created a great video for you to follow along to familiarize yourself with how to start hand-loading and what it is all about.

-Some common questions that might be asked while watching the video:
+Some common questions that might be asked while watching this how to reload video tutorial:

 Q. What types of brass cleaning methods can I use besides wet tumbling?:

 A. Dry tumbling is one of the more common methods among new reloaders because of how easy and cheap it is. it consists of using a vibratory tumbler and usually corn cob media with a brass cleaning solution mixed in.
 Most come in kits, and you can find great ones here

 Q. Where can I find media that will work in my vibratory, tumbler, or ultra sonic cleaner?

 A. The vibratory uses dry media with a polish, the wet tumbling uses stainless steel media with a liquid polish, and the ultra sonic cleaner uses hot water and a formula to really dig in deep and remove everything.
 Here's a link to some of the media you might need.